paveldrop/short-url-go/README.md

 create short url and save into db

 TO DO:
--create gouroutines:
+- create gouroutines:
--shortlinks
+- shortlinks
--server
+- server
-~~create html template~~
+- ~~create html template~~
-connect template
+- connect template